 Many experts blame price-tracking apps for the demise of price protection.
 Price tracking apps automated, and in some cases, gamified what was once a tedious chore.
 Banks literally paid the price in the form of an increased number of claims paid out.
 In other words, price protection is diminishing a card’s profitability thanks to the number of consumers who can track prices with minimal effort.

 As is always the case with dealing with credit card companies, it pays to speak to customer service directly to learn the status and details of the card’s price protection benefit before opening a claim.
-Keep track of who you talk with and get as much in writing in possible via secured message or email.
+Keep track of who you talk with and get as much in writing as possible via a secured message or email.